 Pilgrim Church has 147 communicant members and is governed by the session, which is made up of the Pastor and six elders.
 We also have four deacons, who lead the congregation in ministries of mercy.
-As a particular congregation of the Orthodox Presbyterian Church, all of our officers believe the Bible to be the Word of God, the only infallible rule of faith and practice.
-Additionally, the officers subscribe to the American Presbyterian Church 1789 version of the Westminster Confession of Faith and Catechisms, acknowledging that these subordinate standards accurately summarize what the Bible teaches.
+As a particular congregation of the Orthodox Presbyterian Church, all of our elders and deacons believe the Bible to be the Word of God, the only infallible rule of faith and practice.
+Additionally, they subscribe to the Westminster Confession of Faith and Catechisms, acknowledging that these subordinate standards accurately summarize what the Bible teaches.

 Mr. Russell J. Hamilton was called to be the pastor of Pilgrim OPC in December 2007.
 Prior to coming to Bangor, he served as a church planter, for 3 years in Bucksport, Maine, and for 6 years in New Orleans, Louisiana.
 His pastoral education is from Knox Theological Seminary in Fort Lauderdale, Florida (M.Div.).
-He was born in Edinburgh, Scotland.
-He is married and has 4 children.
+He is married, has 4 children, and was first born in Edinburgh, Scotland.

 Becoming a Member

-Classes are offered periodically to inform and prepare those interested in membership in this congregation.
+Classes are offered periodically to inform and prepare those interested in membership.
 Membership in Pilgrim Church involves attending five classes, an interview with the elders, and by professing faith before the congregation during one of our worship services.
-A member makes profession of faith by affirming belief in the Bible as the Word of God and in its teaching about salvation; by affirming belief in God the Father, God the Son, and God the Holy Spirit; by affirming belief in our own sinfulness and in Jesus Christ our only hope for salvation; by promising to seek to live a godly life; by promising to submit in the Lord to the elders.
-Members are not required to agree with every theological position held by Pilgrim Church, but they are expected to maintain a teachable spirit and to seek the peace of the church
+A member makes profession of faith by affirming belief in the Bible as the Word of God and in its teaching about salvation, by affirming belief in God the Father, God the Son, and God the Holy Spirit; by affirming belief in our own sinfulness and in Jesus Christ our only hope for salvation; by promising to seek to live a godly life; and by promising to submit in the Lord to the elders.
+Members are not required to agree with every theological position held by Pilgrim Church, yet they are expected to maintain a teachable spirit and to seek the peace of the church.